Liz Truss must fix self-inflicted ‘mess’ after IMF warning, says Keir Starmer

 The IMF stated: “Given elevated inflation pressures in many countries, including the UK, we do not recommend large and untargeted fiscal packages at this juncture, as it is important that fiscal policy does not work at cross purposes to monetary policy.”

-Urging Mr Kwarteng to change course when he comes back on 23 November with a “fiscal plan”, the IMF warned the current plans – including the abolition of the 45p rate of income tax for people on more than £150,000 – are “likely to increase inequality”.
+Urging Mr Kwarteng to change course when he comes back on 23 November with a “fiscal plan”, the IMF warned the current plans – including the abolition of the 45p top rate of income tax – are “likely to increase inequality”.

 Mr Kwarteng will step up efforts to reassure the City when he meets investment banks on Wednesday after his mini-budget spooked the markets with his package of huge tax cuts and hugely increased borrowing.